plaid/tiny-quickstart/react_native/README.md

 ### Using the app

 The app supports both non-OAuth and OAuth flows.
 The default flow in the app is a non-OAuth flow.
 The OAuth flow in the app is triggered (for applicable institutions) if a Link token is created with a redirect URI (or an Android package name, when on Android).
-To specify a redirect URI (or Android package name), modify the request payload to the `/link_token_create/` endpoint in the **server.js** file.
+To specify a redirect URI (or Android package name), refer to the instructions in [OAuth flow](#oauth-flow).
 For more information, refer to the relevant Plaid documentation: [link/token/create Endpoint](https://plaid.com/docs/api/tokens/#linktokencreate) and [Configure your Link token with your redirect URI](https://plaid.com/docs/link/oauth/#configure-your-link-token-with-your-redirect-uri).

 #### Non-OAuth flow